Acer pseudoplatanus: Cultivation

 Sycamore self-seeds very vigorously, the seeds germinating en masse in the spring so that there is little, or no, seed bank in the soil.
 It is readily propagated from seed in cultivation, but varieties cannot be relied on to breed true.
 Special cultivars such as A. pseudoplatanus 'Brilliantissimum' may be propagated by grafting.
 This variety is notable for the bright salmon-pink colour of the young foliage and is the only sycamore cultivar to have gained the Royal Horticultural Society's Award of Garden Merit.
 A rare weeping form with dangling branches, A. pseudoplatanus var. pendulum, was first sold by Knight & Perry's exotic nursery in Chelsea, England, before 1850 when the name was published by W.H.
 Baxter in the Supplement to Loudon's Hortus Brittanicus, but no specimens of this cultivar are known to survive.

 The sycamore is noted for its tolerance of wind, urban pollution, salt spray, and low summer temperatures, which makes it a popular tree for planting in cities, along roads treated with salt in winter, and in coastal localities.
 It is cultivated and widely naturalised north of its native range in Northern Europe, notably in the British Isles and Scandinavia north to Tromsø, Norway (seeds can ripen as far north as Vesterålen); Reykjavík, Iceland; and Tórshavn on the Faroe Islands.
-It now occurs throughout the British Isles, having been introduced in the 16th century.
+It now occurs throughout the British Isles, having been probably introduced in the 16th century.

 Sycamores make new growth from the stump or roots if cut down and can therefore be coppiced to produce poles and other types of small timber.
 Its coppice stools grow comparatively rapidly, reaching as much as 1.3 m in length in the first year after initial harvesting.

 It is grown as a species for medium-to-large bonsai in many areas of Europe, where some fine specimens can be found.